Archives and Special Collections

 : Movie Treatments include xerography, transcripts, story outlines, screenplays, and correspondence

 : Film Ephemera includes lobby cards, tickets, programs, sheet music and advertisements

 : Pressbooks include manuals on the advertising of Faulkner's cinematic works

 : Theater, Movies and Documentaries Related to Faulkner contains playbills, promotional material and a performance contract.

 Evans B. Harrington Collection: University of Mississippi English Professor and Director of the Faulkner and Yoknapatawpha Conference, Harrington studied and published on Faulkner.
 This collection contains both his work and that of other scholars.
 Correspondence in this collection references Faulkner film & documentary, conferences, literature and studies.

 Newspapers (Boxed).
-Box 28 contains 1949 issue of Oxford Eagle special edition on world premier of "Intruder in the Dust."
-Box 57 includes October-November 1968 issues of The Conservative newspaper of Carrollton, Mississippi with articles covering the on location filming of "The Reivers) (75 boxes).
+Box 28 contains 1949 issue of Oxford Eagle special edition on world premiere of "Intruder in the Dust."
+Box 57 includes October-November 1968 issues of The Conservative newspaper of Carrollton, Mississippi with articles covering the on-location filming of "The Reivers) (75 boxes).

 Meta Carpenter Wilde Collection: contains articles, reviews, photographs, and audiocassettes related to the life of Meta Carpenter Wilde and chiefly documenting her career in the film industry and her love affair with Faulkner.